Why do you need a 5G Core network and 5G NR Standalone?

 Improved network capabilities

-The new 5GC architecture will make mobile networks more efficient and easier to .
+The new 5GC architecture will make mobile networks more efficient and easier to operate .
 But how does this connect to the advanced 5G standalone services I previously mentioned?

 Firstly, it reduces time to market for new services and makes it easier to manage services with shorter lifespan.
 It will, for instance, allow new services to be launched quickly to test the market demand, and if the services don’t fly, they can be phased out just as easily – Simplified operations will also play a critical role in enabling new advanced 5G services as they will require additional network capabilities that will significantly increase the complexity in the network.
 The 5GC architecture and the cloud native/microservices implementations will reduce this complexity while keeping operating expenses low.